Why use an advocate for special education?

 What is the advocate’s role at the IEP or IFSP (IPP) meeting?

 Advocates multi-task during the IEP meeting, but one of the most important things is to ensure that the child’s needs are reflected accurately in the IEP document, that appropriate, specific, and measurable goals will be written to address these needs (quite technical), which then will force the district or Regional Center to address reaching these goals by providing comprehensive services.
 In other words, if there is a need identified, there is a goal.
 If there is a goal, an intervention is required.
 We know how to push for certain goals that lead to certain services.
-We also ensure that if a school district to Regional Center does not cooperate, the lack of cooperation is documented accurately, so services can be pursued beyond the IEP/IFSP process.
+We also ensure that if a school district or Regional Center does not cooperate, the lack of cooperation is documented accurately, so services can be pursued beyond the IEP/IFSP process.

 Do School Districts/|Regional Centers take offense to parents having advocates represent them?